rsnodgrass/gitinspector/README.md

     "alice.johnson",
     "bob.wilson"
   ],
-  "_comment_repos": "optional: list of repository paths to analyze when using --config-repos", "repositories": [
+  "_comment_repos": "optional: list of local repository paths to analyze when using --config-repos", "repositories": [
     "../recall-api",
     "../otter-web",
     "/path/to/other/repo"
+  ],
+  "_comment_github": "optional: list of GitHub repositories (owner/repo) to analyze when using --github", "github_repositories": [
+    "company/recall-api",
+    "company/otter-web",
+    "company/other-repo"
   ]
 }
 ```